 Knowing your investing personality – Part 1

-The first step that one should take is to identify the personality traits that will assist you or prevent you from investing successfully and then manage them accordingly.
-Although there are many risk profiling questionnaires that are easily accessible, there are very few useful behavioural models that help investors identify their own personality traits developed by Bailard, Biehl and Kaiser.
+The first step that one should take is to identify the personality traits that will assist you or prevent you from investing successfully and subsequently manage them accordingly.
+Although there are many risk profiling questionnaires that are easily accessible, a very useful behavioural model that helps investors to identify their own personality traits was developed by Bailard, Biehl and Kaiser.

-This model classifies investors according to two personality characteristics: method of action (careful or impetuous) and level of confidence (confident or anxious).
-Based on these personality traits, the model divides investors into five primary groups:
+This model classifies investors according to two personality characteristics.
+They are method of action (careful or impetuous) and level of confidence (confident or anxious).
+Based on these personality traits, the model divides investors into five primary groups.

 The Individualist: Careful and confident and often takes a do it yourself approach